gertjanklein/copy-iris-items/doc/configuration.md

   `{cfgname}\src`.
 * **cspdir** is the directory to save CSP items to.
 Defaults to `{cfgname}\csp`.
-This should be placed outside the non-CSP items directory, so these can be loaded with e.g. `$System.OBJ.ImportDir()`.
+This should be placed outside the non-CSP items directory, so these could be loaded with e.g.
+  `$System.OBJ.ImportDir()`.
 * **datadir** is the directory to save data files to.
 Defaults to `{cfgname}\data`.
 Keep these separate as well.
 * **logdir** is the directory for the log file.
 If empty, the log file is placed adjacent to the configuration file.
-It will always have the name of the config file, with ".toml" replaced with ".log".
+The file name is the name of the config file, with ".toml" replaced with ".log".
 * **encoding** specifies the encoding to use to save files in; it defaults to `UTF-8`, which is appropriate in most cases.
 For a list of